Signed Into Law

 Which agencies enforce HB3159?

-HB3159 is enforced by Railroad Commission of Texas (Certification), Comptroller of Public Accounts (Tax Administration) and Attorney General (Suit for Civil Penalties).
+HB3159 is enforced by Comptroller of Public Accounts (Tax Administration), Office of the Attorney General (OAG) and Railroad Commission of Texas (Certification).

 Q

-The compliance urgency for HB3159 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3159 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q